mvolkmann/blog/src/prolog.md

 The `format` predicate takes a format string and a list of values to be substituted into the format string.
+The format string should be a list of character atoms, which can be produced by a double-quoted string when the `double_quotes` compiler flag is set to `chars`.

 In Scryer Prolog, include the `format` library which defines the `format` predicate and the `format_` DCG non-terminal.